Blog Post

 Conclusion

+This post taught you how to embed a PDF viewer into your website.
 With <embed>, <object>, <iframe>, and <a> HTML5 elements, it’s possible to show a PDF in your web app with ease.
 This is supported in most browsers and requires no JavaScript at all, making it a perfect approach for adding PDF support if no advanced features are necessary.

 At PSPDFKit, we offer a commercial, feature-rich, and completely customizable HTML5 PDF viewer library that’s easy to integrate and comes with well-documented APIs to handle complex use cases.
 Check out our PDF library using our free trial, and play around with our demo to see what’s possible.